Sole trader advantages and disadvantages

 Accounting software for sole traders

 It’s easy to take control of your finances as a sole trader.
-Bokio is the free accounting software that has everything you need to manage your business finances in one place.
+Bokio accounting software that has everything you need to manage your business finances in one place.